Why Am I Getting Coffee Grounds In My Keurig?

 Over time, coffee residue can accumulate on the needle that punctures the K-Cup.
 This residue can prevent the needle from properly piercing the K-Cup, leading to grounds in your coffee.
 To clean the needle, first, unplug your Keurig and remove the water reservoir.
 Locate the needle and use a paperclip or a cleaning tool specifically designed for Keurigs to gently clear any clogs or residue.
 Be careful not to damage the needle while cleaning it.

-How To Clean Keurig Without Vinegar?
+How To Use Keurig Cup Without Machine?

 3. Check The Water Reservoir And Filter